thelia-modules/Be2Bill/Readme.md

 Description : Description of the transaction (string / 510 char max).

+The be2bill module can be used with Paypal account.
+First, you should activate the Paypal account on your be2bill account.
+Next you have to activate the option in the configuration page of the module and set the PayPal identifier and password send by be2bill.

 -------------

 Don't forget to configure your account in Be2Bill extranet :